Azure-Samples/MachineLearningSamples-BigData/Docs/scenario-big-data.md

 [//]: # (Note this section is included in the Readme file on GitHub repo.)

 Forecasting the workload on servers or a group of servers is a common business need for technology companies that manage their own infrastructure.
 To reduce infrastructure cost, services running on under-utilized servers should be grouped together to run on a smaller number of machines, and services running on heavy-loaded servers should be given more machines to run.
 In this scenario, we focus on workload prediction for each machine (or server).
 Particularly, we classify the load of each server into low, medium, and high classes by using Random Forest Classification in Apache Spark ML.
-The machine learning techniques and workflow in this tutorial can be easily extended to other similar problems.
+The machine learning techniques and workflow in this use case can be easily extended to other similar problems.

 ## Data Description